Self-supervised Spatial Reasoning on Multi-View Line Drawings: Experiments and Discussions

-\textbf{Classification accuracy.} As can be seen in Table~\ref{tab_methods_result}, our methods (both with or without fine-tuning) outperform other methods.
+\textbf{Classification accuracy for task \textit{T2I}.} As can be seen in Table~\ref{tab_methods_result}, our methods (both with or without fine-tuning) outperform other methods, including self-supervised baseline methods and supervised methods.
 Our fine-tuned result can achieve $74.9\%$ accuracy on \textit{T2I} task, approaching the average untrained human performance of $80.5\%$.
+Here direct evaluation means we use the learned parameters from the trained contrastive learning network, and fine-tuning means we further use the $5,000$ training data for supervised learning to fine-tune the learned parameters.

+Although we use more data in the contrastive pre-training, the higher accuracy of our method is not only due to increased data volume.
+As aforementioned, we use $14,051$ CAD models to generate image sets for contrastive learning.
+We also use these models to generate $14,051$ questions for purely supervised learning.
+This ensures the number of CAD models used for our method is the same as for purely supervised learning.
+With the same number of CAD models for training (14K dataset), we find the best performance that supervised learning can achieve is $63.6\%$.
+Although increasing the data volume can help improve the baseline performance for supervised learning, from $55.0\%$ to $63.6\%$, the result is still significantly lower than our method, which is $74.9\%$.

 We believe the good performance of our method is because contrastive learning helps the network learn the \emph{detail-sensitive} yet view-invariant visual representations in the line drawings.
 This reason could also explain an interesting phenomenon that we observe, which is that the direct evaluation (without fine-tuning) using the learned parameters from contrastive spatial reasoning can achieve $71.4\%$ accuracy (see Table~\ref{tab_methods_result}).
 Thus, a good visual representation should be able to transfer to the downstream tasks with little further training.